Dyson Confirms 2022 Launch of Purifying Headphones Delivering Pure Air and Pure Audio

 Engineered for comfort

 Every head on the planet is unique.
 As Dyson’s first wearable, Dyson engineers had to think about comfort in a new way.
-Detailed research into head and face geometries meant engineers could measure how the Dyson Zone™ air-purifying headphones would sit on and perform on different heads – informing the clamp force of the headband, the geometry and materials of the visor, the adjustability of the machine and much more.
+Detailed research into head and face geometries meant engineers could measure how the Dyson Zone™ headphones with air purification would sit on and perform on different heads – informing the clamp force of the headband, the geometry and materials of the visor, the adjustability of the machine and much more.

 Taking inspiration from the shape and design of a horse’s saddle, the Dyson Zone™ is engineered to distribute weight over the sides of the head, rather than on the top.
 A saddle typically curves over the horse’s spine distributing the load through contact with the areas left and right of the backbone – a format used for the central cushion on the headband.